 She came into the hospital room full of excitement and I rushed to give her a hug.
 After a few nights away, I had missed her so much.

 She then walked over to Little Mister H’s crib, stood on the stool provided and gazed adoringly at him.

-After a few minutes she toddled over to her bag and produced a bunny rattle that she had chosen as a gift for her baby brother.
-She placed it gently in the cot next to him and was delighted that he seemed to love his bunny rabbit.
+After a few minutes, she toddled over to her bag and produced a bunny rattle that she had chosen as a gift for her baby brother.
+She placed it gently on the cot next to him and was delighted that he seemed to love his bunny rabbit.

 At that moment, my heart was so full of love that I thought it would burst.